-- Josh Bell has the makings of a No. 3 or 4 hitter in a contender's lineup.
-But, while his power is apparent in batting practice, it doesn't really show up in games very often, at all.
+Josh Bell has the makings of a No. 3 or 4 hitter in a contender's lineup.
+But, while his power is apparent in batting practice, it doesn't really show up in games as often.
 Scouts love his bat-to-ball skills, but note that he does it with an inside-out stroke that doesn’t allow him to hit the ball out of the park.
 (Oct.
 2015)

 Most scouts consider Bell’s hitting ability better than his power presently, but he has the potential to hit 20-25 homers annually as he matures.